File 315 · Open (no physical evidence)

 A fossil ancestor in the Americas

 There is no evolutionary trail.
-Verified No fossils of any great ape have ever been found in North America; the Gigantopithecus hypothesis requires an Asian ape to have crossed into and survived in the Americas with no trace in the fossil or archaeological record [2].
+Verified No fossils of any great ape — ancestral or otherwise — have ever been found anywhere in the Americas.
+The New World monkeys are the only native primates, and no ape ever crossed the Bering land bridge in the fossil record.
+The Gigantopithecus hypothesis requires exactly that unrecorded crossing, plus survival to the present, with no trace in the fossil or archaeological record [2].

 Why sightings persist where bears live

-The correlation is suggestive but not the whole story.
-Claimed If most sightings are bears, the open question is psychological and cultural: why a glimpse of a known animal so reliably becomes a report of a man-like monster, and why the legend keeps recruiting sincere witnesses [4].
+The correlation is the strongest clue, but it does not close the loop.
+Claimed If most sightings are bears, the remaining question is psychological and cultural: why a glimpse of a known animal so reliably becomes a report of a man-like monster, why the legend keeps recruiting sincere, sober witnesses, and what happens in the mind of someone who sees something genuinely startling in low light and reaches for the story their culture has already given them [4].
+That is a real research question — about perception and expectation, not zoology.

 Primary material.